Professor of Practice

 Blair Hall 203

-Erin Hill, Professor of Practice, joined Wittenberg’s Education Department in the fall of 2018 after 20 teaching years in a variety of public school settings in rural, suburban, and urban areas from South Charleston, Ohio, to the Bronx, New York.
-In addition to supervising student teachers, she currently teaches courses in adolescent development, ELA reading and writing methods, and arts integration.
+Erin Hill, Senior Professor of Practice, joined Wittenberg’s Education Department in the fall of 2018 after 20 teaching years in a variety of public school settings in rural, suburban, and urban areas from South Charleston, Ohio, to the Bronx, New York.
+She currently teaches courses in adolescent development, arts integration, the philosophy of education, and adolescent and contemporary literature.